Injury Attorneys | Restoring LivesTM

 There isn’t any one specific cause of placental abruption, and it can’t be directly prevented.
 There are actions a mother can take to reduce her risk of abruption, but no matter how careful you are, accidents can still happen.
 Placental abruption is most likely to occur in the last trimester and within the few weeks before delivery.
 Risk factors and potential causes include:

 Placental abruption can and often does happen suddenly, but it may also develop slowly and give you time to react before the situation becomes a full-blown emergency.
 No matter why it happens, placental abruption always needs medical attention.
 Call your doctor or visit the emergency room immediately if you experience any of the following symptoms:

 Many medical providers are diligent, but when they aren’t, it may be time for a birth injury attorney to step in and help you and your child get justice.
 Common negligence scenarios include:

 You can’t always protect your child from the world, but you have every right to expect your doctor to do their best to ensure they come into the world safe and healthy.
 A competent doctor knows the signs of placenta abruption and will provide you and your baby the care you need promptly.
 If you have been injured or have lost a family member as a result of someone else’s medical negligence, there is help available.

-The Birth Injury Attorneys at Wilson Kehoe Winingham have years of experience with cases like yours and a passion for getting families the care that they need.
-Our Indianapolis attorneys and staff can help you build a case and ensure you’re not alone during this difficult time.
+An Indianapolis birth injury lawyer at Wilson Kehoe Winingham will have years of experience dealing with cases like yours and a passion for getting families the care that they need.
+If dealing with placental abruption – attorney and staff can help you build a case and ensure you’re not alone during this difficult time.
 Money can’t replace a life or bring back what you’ve lost, but it can get you closer to moving forward.